juxor/afaq/markdown/secI4.md

 degree of co-operation and agreement.
 Moreover, between syndicates, an agreement would be reached (in all likelihood) that determined the minimum working hours required by all members of society able to work.
-As Kropotkin argued, an communist anarchist society would be based upon the such a minimum- hour _"contract"_ between its members:
+As Kropotkin argued, a communist anarchist society would be based upon the such a minimum- hour "contract" between its members:

 > _"We undertake to give you the use of our houses, stores, streets, means of transport, schools, museums, etc., on condition that, from twenty to forty-